PaddlePaddle/docs/docs/install/compile/linux-compile_en.md

     cd Paddle
     ```

-8. Switch to `develop` branch for compilation (support for Python 3.6 and 3.7 is added from the 1.2 branch, support for Python 3.8 is added from the 1.8 branch):
+8. Switch to a more stable release branch for compilation (support for Python 3.6 and 3.7 is added from the 1.2 branch, support for Python 3.8 is added from the 1.8 branch, support for Python 3.9 is added from the 2.1 branch,):

     ```
+    git checkout [name of target branch]
+    ```

+    For example:

+    ```
-    git checkout develop
+    git checkout release/2.0
     ```

 9. And please create and enter a directory called build: